Pre-Apprenticeship

 Pre-Apprentices will receive:

 • School books and tools.
-Pre-apprenticeship graduates will receive ownership of these upon successful completion of the program
+Pre-apprenticeship graduates will receive ownership of these if selected for direct entry

-• Grant funding allows us to provide a stipend and rain gear to our 2024 class
+• Grant funding allows us to provide a stipend, work boots, and rain gear to our 2025 classes

 Please note: